Dehn filling and the knot group I: Realization Property: Elementary properties of the function

 \begin{proof} Assume that a $3$--manifold $M$ has the fundamental group with non-trivial torsion.
 Then $M$ is spherical (i.e. $\pi_1(M)$ is finite) or $M$ is non-prime (\cite[Lemma~9.4]{Hem}), and thus $r$ is either a finite surgery slope or a reducing surgery slope.
 Conversely, if $\pi_1(M)$ is finite, then every non-trivial element is a torsion element, and if $\pi_1(M)$ is reducible, since $K$ is non-trivial, it is non-prime \cite{GabaiII}.
 Furthermore, following \cite{GLu2} $M$ has a lens space summand.
 Hence $\pi_1(M)$ has a torsion element. \end{proof}

 The cabling conjecture \cite{GS} of Gonz\'{a}lez-Acu\~na and Short asserts that a reducible $3$--manifold is obtained by Dehn surgery on $K$ only when $K$ is a cable knot and the surgery slope is the cabling slope.
 In particular, a hyperbolic knot is expected to have no reducing surgery.
-So for hyperbolic knots, a torsion surgery may coincide with a finite surgery.
+So for hyperbolic knots, a torsion surgery may coincide with a finite surgery; moreover, any hyperbolic knot admits at most two finite surgeries except for the $(-2, 3, 7)$--pretzel knot, which has exactly three such surgeries \cite[Theorem~1.4]{Ni-Zhang-Finite}.
+Heegaard Floer theory puts strong constraints for $K$ having finite surgeries; $K$ must be an L-space knot \cite{OS_lens}, consequently $K$ is fibered \cite{Ni} and its Alexander polynomial has very restrictive form \cite{OS_lens}.